criticalAY/hello-world/README.md

 # hello-world
-help me learn new things
+help me learn new
+i am a student and want to learn new things